Connect with others who understand.

 • Switch shoes each day so your shoes can dry thoroughly after each use.

 You can help prevent eczema flare-ups by moisturizing daily after bathing.
-Your health care provider may also suggest avoiding:
+Your healthcare provider may also suggest avoiding:

 • Irritants like perfumed soaps